wkumari/draft-ietf-dnsop-nsec-aggressiveuse/README.md

-   We believe this recommendation can be relaxed because, in the absense of this technique, a lookup for the exact name could have come in during this interval, and so this could already be cached (see [RFC2308] for more background).
+   We believe this recommendation can be relaxed because, in the absense of this technique, a lookup for the exact name could have come in during this interval, and so a negative answer could already be cached (see [RFC2308] for more background).
 This means that zone operators should have no expectation that an added name would work immediately.
 With DNSSEC and Aggressive NSEC, the TTL of the NSEC record is the authoritative statement of how quickly a name can start working within a zone.

 5. Aggressive Negative Caching